Increasing their participation in co cuticular activities at school with comfort and diginty

-To address the issue of menstrual health, and the challenges women face with regards to access, hygiene, and stigma, We launched the Healthy Periods Initiative to provide information, access, and opportunities with regards to menstrual health.
+To address the issue of menstrual health, and the challenges girls and women face with regards to access, hygiene, and stigma, We launched the Healthy Periods Initiative to provide information, access, and opportunities with regards to menstrual health.
 In addition, We are offering social enterprise opportunities, creating viable business for young girls who are producing the Lucky Girl Sanitary Pad product.
 Which is driving economic and socio-cultural changes and supporting girls to concentrate on their education.

 The HPI Initiative will lead to: